Epistimio/orion/docs/src/install/database.rst

 Testing the configuration
 -------------------------

-You can use the command ``orion db test`` to test the setup of your database backend.
+Once you specified a database, use the command ``orion db test`` to test that the configuration is correct.

+The test goes through 3 phases.
+First one is the aggregation of the configuration across global, environment variable and local configuration (note that you can pass ``--config`` to include a local configuration in the tests).
+The tests will print the resulting configuration at each stage.

 .. code-block:: sh